ihhub/penguinV/doc/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;height - height of image area where Bitwise operation OR is performed

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image which is a result of bitwise OR with size [width, height].
-If the function fails exception imageException is raised.
+If the function fails exception penguinVException is raised.

 	##### Syntax:
 	```cpp